akshay2000/MonocleGiraffe/README.md

     }

 ###Windows App
 Place a file called `Secrets.json` at root of your Windows project and add the content above.
+You will need Visual Studio 2015 with latest copy of Windows SDK tools installed to build this project.

 ###Android App
 Create a file called `Secrets.json` inside `Assets` directory with the content above.
+You will need Visual Studio 2015 with latest Xamarin Andorid installed and configured.
+Alternatively, you may also use Xamarin Studio, but I haven't tasted it personally.

 ##I have a better design!
 That's great.
 We have separate repository for design templates and resources.
 Please make a pull request in [this](https://github.com/akshay2000/MonocleGiraffeDesign) repository.
 All design input is welcome - especially for Android.